 With no need for a plant room, Kensa’s micro district heat network solution also overcomes the drawbacks of traditional “central plant” district heating systems.
 Efficiency is not compromised by heat loss in the distribution pipework and there is no need to meter and apportion energy bills between dwellings, thus avoiding the need to comply with Heat Network (Metering & Billing) Regulations 2014.

-Top 10 unique benefits of Micro Heat Networks
+Top 10 benefits

 Under BEIS’ guidelines, as few as two properties linked together with a common ground array can be considered a heat network (or district) system, qualifying for the Non Domestic Renewable Heat Incentive (RHI).